Leicester Tigers: Premiership play-offs

-Leicester have participated in 14 of the 20 Premiership Play Offs, reaching nine consecutive finals between 2005 and 2013.
-Leicester finished first in 2004–05 going directly to the final; in Martin Johnson & Neil Back's last game for the club they lost 43–19 to Wasps.
-The following season Tigers finished second beating London Irish 40–8 in their first Play Off semi final before losing the final 45-20 to Sale.
+Leicester have participated in 16 of the 22 Premiership Play Offs, reaching nine consecutive finals between 2005 and 2013.
+Leicester finished first in 2004–05 going directly to the final; in Martin Johnson & Neil Back's last game for the club they lost 39–14 to Wasps.
+The following season Tigers finished second beating London Irish 40–8 in their first Play Off semi final before losing the final 45–20 to Sale.

 In 2007 Leicester won their first title via the playoffs.
 They defeated Bristol 26–14 in semi-final before beating Gloucester 44–16 at Twickenham.
 On 18 May 2008 Leicester defeated Gloucester at Kingsholm to become the first team to win a Premiership semi-final playoff away from home.
-Leicester lost the 2008 final 26-16 to Wasps.
+Leicester lost the 2008 final 26–16 to Wasps.

-In 2008–09 Tigers topped the table and beat Bath 24-10 in the semi final.
-The final was the closest yet, Tigers winning 10-9 against London Irish.
+In 2008–09 Tigers topped the table and beat Bath 24–10 in the semi-final.
+The final was the closest yet, Tigers winning 10–9 against London Irish.
 In 2010 the side retained the trophy winning 33–27 against Saracens, Dan Hipkiss scored the decisive try in the closing stages.
-Tigers reached the 2010–11 final for a rematch with Saracens losing 22-18.
+Tigers reached the 2010–11 final for a rematch with Saracens losing 22–18.

-2011–12 saw Tigers finish second in the table and beat Saracens 24-15 in the semi finals at Welford Road.
-In the 2012 final Harlequins beat Leicester 30-23.
-In 2013 Leicester finished 2nd and beat Harlequins 33–16 in the semi final at Welford Road.
+2011–12 saw Tigers finish second in the table and beat Saracens 24–15 in the semi-finals at Welford Road.
+In the 2012 final Harlequins beat Leicester 30–23.
+In 2013 Leicester finished 2nd and beat Harlequins 33–16 in the semi-final at Welford Road.
 Leicester won their tenth Premiership title by beating Northampton, 37–17.
 These nine consecutive finals is a record for consecutive appearances in a Premiership play-off final.

-In 2014 Leicester finished third and lost, 21-20, to Northampton in the semi final at Franklin's Gardens.
-In 2015 Leicester finished third and lost to Bath, 47-10, in the semi finals.
-In 2016 Leicester finished fourth and traveled to Allianz Park where they lost to Saracens, 44-17.
-In 2017 Leicester finished fourth and faced Wasps at the Ricoh Arena, losing 21-20.
+In 2014 Leicester finished third and lost, 21–20, to Northampton in the semi-final at Franklin's Gardens.
+In 2015 Leicester finished third and lost to Bath, 47–10, in the semi-finals.
+In 2016 Leicester finished fourth and travelled to Allianz Park where they lost to Saracens, 44–17.
+In 2017 Leicester finished fourth and faced Wasps at the Ricoh Arena, losing 21–20.

-After a four year spell of missing the play offs Leicester returned to the play offs in 2022 after finishing the regular season top.
-In the semi-final they beat Northampton Saints 27-14.
-In the final they faced Saracens, Freddie Burns scored an 80th minute drop goal to win the final 15-12 and seal Leicester's 11th English Championship.
+After a four-year spell of missing the play offs Leicester returned to the play offs in 2022 after finishing the regular season top.
+In the semi-final they beat Northampton Saints 27–14.
+In the final they faced Saracens, Freddie Burns scored an 80th minute drop goal to win the final 15–12 and seal Leicester's 11th English Championship.

+The next season in 2023 Leicester finished third and lost to Sale Sharks, 21–13, after travelling to the AJ Bell Stadium in Salford.
+Tigers faced Sale again in 2025 semi-finals, this time at Welford Road.
+Tigers won 21-16, Izaia Perese scoring the winning try with his first touch breaking from 40 meters out.
+In the final they played Bath, losing 23–21 after a string of controversial penalty decisions against Leicester.